-It’s coming up to the middle of the year now and I thought it would be a good opportunity to post a little update and mid- year review of some of the projects I’ve been lucky enough to have come my way so far this year.
+It’s coming up to the middle of the year now and I thought it would be a good opportunity to post a little update of some of the corporate paper flower campaigns I’ve been lucky enough to have worked on so far this year.

 In January I worked with Tatty Devine, making paper flowers inspired by pieces in their new SS17 collection.
 It was a really fun project, I really enjoyed working with such a colourful, fun brand.
 I loved their jewellery pieces with their Wisteria necklace and Kimono Bloom brooch being two of my favourites.
 They also posted an interview with me on their blog and we did a joint giveaway together at the time on our Instagram pages.

-In February I was commissioned by Liberty London to make 100 paper corsage flowers for them to gift with purchase at their pop- up shop in Tokyo.
+I was commissioned by Liberty London in February to make 100 paper corsage flowers for their pop- up in Tokyo.
+The flowers were given away with a purchase in store.
 I made flowers based around an English Marigold, changing the colours for yellow, pink and a classic Liberty purple.
 I was thrilled to work with them as Liberty is a firm favourite to visit when I’m in London.

-In March and again in May/June I worked with with the stationery brand kikki.K.
-Firstly I worked with them on their Mother’s Day campaign, making paper anemone flowers in the colours of their new collection for their media packs and I also spent a weekend at their Guildford store making flowers for customers to receive as a gift with purchase.
+Throughout March I worked with with the stationery brand kikki.K.
+Firstly I worked with them on their Mother’s Day campaign, making paper anemone flowers in the colours of their new collection.
+These went in to their media press packs and I also spent a weekend at their Guildford store, making flowers for customers to receive as a gift with purchase.

-Then in May I was lucky to work with them again, making a paper flower wall for their Chelsea Flower Show celebrations in Covent Garden Piazza.
+I was also lucky to work with them again in May, making a paper flower wall for their Chelsea Flower Show celebrations in Covent Garden Piazza.
 I made a peony flower wall backdrop for people to take selfies in front of, with kikki.K choosing to work in shades of pink and white.
-I also made ten large oversized flowers as props for people to hold as they posed for a selfie, along with a small display of flowers in their store window.
+I also made ten large oversized flowers as props for people to hold as they posed, along with a small display of flowers in their store window.

-In April I also worked on a selection of forty flowers for a A/W 17 preview dinner for the fashion brand Uterque.
+I then worked on a selection of forty flowers for a A/W 17 preview dinner for the fashion brand Uterque.
 I made a mix of paper Peonies, Ranunculus and Cosmos for this, and they were used to dress the table settings at the dinner.
-The beautiful tulips in the centre were by the amazing Flora Starkey.
+The beautiful tulips in the centre were by the amazing florist Flora Starkey.

 It’s been such a busy six months, a big thank you to everyone who has worked with me and my flowers!

 Happy New Year and I hope you had a great festive period.
-I thought I would start the new year by sharing some photos of the Christmas products I made and sold through my Etsy shop over the last few months.
+I thought I would start the new year by sharing some photos of the paper Christmas decorations I made over the last few months.

 Paper Fuchsia Christmas Tree Decorations